Self-Defence of the Republic of Poland: Downfall

 In 2008, Samoobrona tried to salvage its political influence - Lepper was still a member of the Parliamentary Assembly of the Council of Europe, but his term ended in January 2008.
 Lepper then ran in the 2008 Polish Senate by-election in Krosno, which was contested by 12 other candidates.
 The election was organized because the incumbent senator of the Krosno district, Andrzej Mazurkiewicz of Law and Justice, suddenly died on 21 March 2008.
 Despite being a by-election to fill a Senate seat of the deceased senator, it attracted media attention as it was the only election of 2008 in Poland, and it fielded a few nationwide recognizable candidates such as Lepper.
 Lepper believed that he had a chance to succeed - he believed that since Krosno was overwhelmingly rural, ‘a farmer will always get along with a farmer’.
-Polityka noted thta Lepper "is the most recognisable politician of the dozen or so: wherever he appears, people want to have their photo taken with him."
+Polityka noted that Lepper "is the most recognisable politician of the dozen or so: wherever he appears, people want to have their photo taken with him."

 Lepper was undaunted by the criticism of the media and argued that support for him and his party in the region is high.
 He discussed his achievements when he served as Minister of Agriculture, highlighting his water management program and aid for semi-subsistence farms.
 For Lepper, the by-election represented a chance to return to politics after the disastrous 2007 defeat; this made Lepper stand out by actively campaigning - he promised to bail out the indebted hospital in Przemyśl, help the laid off employees of Krosno glassworks factory, and improve the living conditions of Subcarpathian farmers.
 However, Maria Zbyrowska, the former leader of Samoobrona in the region, also ran in the election and criticized Lepper for running in the Podkarpackie region despite being born in Pomerania.
 Ultimately, Lepper won 3435 votes, which amounted to 4,1% of the popular vote; this gave him the 4th place.